 Examination of length frequencies from Kiyi captured in the 13 years prior to 2014 and, to a lesser extent due to probable ageing error, the age distributions in 2014, suggest that Kiyi experience highly variable recruitment with only two strong year-classes during that period.
 Variable recruitment has been described for other Great Lakes deepwater ciscoes (Cisco: Stockwell et al., 2009; Myers et al., 2015; Bloater (C. hoyi): Bunnell et al., 2010) and European Cisco (e.g., Aass, 1972; Nyberg et al., 2001; Marjomäki et al., 2004; Sandström et al., 2014).
 Our age 5, 9, and 11 year old Kiyi correspond to the 2009, 2005, and 2003 year-classes.
 These years also had higher than average recruitment of Bloater and Cisco in Lake Superior (Vinson et al., 2014).
 Several reasons for why Coregonid year-class strength was high during these years and near zero in other years have been proposed and include density-independent physical environmental factors (e.g., annual weather patterns) that effect larval fishes directly or their food (Axenrot and Degerman, 2015), density-dependent biotic factors (e.g., predation by or competition with Rainbow Smelt (Osmerus mordax); Myers et al., 2014), or a combination of these two types of factors.
 Recent evidence of synchrony in Bloater (Bunnell et al., 2010) and Cisco (Myers et al., 2015) recruitment across the Great Lakes and in Europe (Sandström et al., 2014) support the idea that environmental factors such as winter ice conditions, spring ice break-up date, and wind play a major role in determining year-class strength of Coregonid populations.

 Kiyi appear to be long-lived, reaching a maximum age (from otoliths) of 20 for females and 12 for males in our samples, respectively.
 Our maximum observed otolith age was similar to that observed by Pratt and Chong (2012) based on otoliths from Kiyi collected in Canadian waters of Lake Superior.
 Previous reported maximum ages for Kiyi were 6 years from Lake Ontario (Pritchard, 1931) and 10 years from Lake Michigan (Deason and Hile, 1947).
 These estimates were based on scales and should now be considered inaccurate.
 Our maximum age for Kiyi is similar to the maximum ages of 21 for female and 17 for male Lake Superior Cisco observed by Yule et al. (2008).
-Stewart et al. (2016) reported maximum ages of Lake Superior Pygmy Whitefish were nine for females and seven for males.
-Otolith ages for Laurentian Great Lakes Bloater, the most common deepwater cisco remaining in the Laurentian Great Lakes, and Shortjaw Cisco, have not been published.

 When survival to age-1 does occur, growth is initially quite fast before slowing precipitously after age-5.
 Our results show that Kiyi attain about 40% of their maximum length after their first year of life and 75% after their fourth year.
 Prichard (1931) and Deason and Hile (1947) observed similar growth patterns for Kiyi in Lake Michigan and Lake Ontario.
 In Lake Michigan, fish grew 80-115 mm in their first year, about 20-30 mm per year between ages 2-4, and as little as 2 mm per year after age 5.
 Differences in mean lengths-at-age among regions suggest that there may be a west to east gradient of increased growth across Lake Superior, though the support for this is only weakly present in our data.
 Of further note, the lack of a substantial difference in mean lengths between age-5 and age-6 fish in our sample further suggests ageing error by one year for these fish.